-Measures to foster a better business environment and improve government transparency and accountability have helped to limit corruption, though graft remains a problem.
-Recent improvements in the judicial system include improved training and revisions of the legal code, but the judiciary has yet to secure full independence from the executive.
+Measures to foster a better business environment and improve government transparency and accountability have had a limited impact on corruption, and graft remains a problem.
+Recent improvements in the judicial system include better training and revisions of the legal code, but the judiciary has yet to secure full independence from the executive.
 A nationwide land registration program is being implemented.

-Rwanda’s top individual and corporate income tax rates are 30 percent.
+The top personal income and corporate tax rates are 30 percent.
 Other taxes include a value-added tax and a property transfer tax.
-Total tax revenue amounts to 13.6 percent of domestic output, and government expenditures are equal to 26.3 percent of domestic production.
-Public debt is equivalent to 29 percent of gross domestic product.
+The overall tax burden equals 13.9 percent of total domestic income.
+Government spending amounts to 27.6 percent of GDP, and the budget balance has been in deficit.
+Public debt is equivalent to less than 30 percent of total domestic output.

 The pace of regulatory reform has slowed.
 Licensing requirements still cost almost three times the level of average annual income.
 An increase in the minimum wage has exceeded labor productivity growth, undercutting hiring flexibility.
 Rwanda has a public sector–led, aid-dependent economy.
 The government subsidizes agriculture, maintains price controls, and subsidizes power for the 20 percent of the population with access to electricity.